Russia–Hamas relations: Immediate post-Soviet relations

 After the collapse of the Soviet Union in 1991, Russia dramatically improved relations with Israel.
 Throughout the 1990s and 2000s, the Russian government regularly condemned Hamas attacks, such as the 2004 Beersheba bus bombings that killed 17 people.
 However, Russia never designated Hamas as a terrorist organization like it did with the Taliban and with several armed groups affiliated with the Chechen Republic of Ichkeria.
-In 2005, Russian Deputy Foreign Minister Mikhail Bogdanov reaffirmed Russia's position that Russia did not consider Hamas a terrorist group and consider it as "an integral part of Palestinian society."
+In 2005, Russian Deputy Foreign Minister Mikhail Bogdanov reaffirmed Russia's position that Russia did not consider Hamas a terrorist group and viewed it as "an integral part of Palestinian society."

 Hamas takeover of Gaza

 Relations warmed sharply after the 2006 Palestinian legislative election on 26 January 2006.
 At his annual press conference on 31 January, After Hamas's victory, Russian President Vladimir Putin emphasized that Russia had never named Hamas a terrorist group, adding that Russia did not "approve and support everything that Hamas does."
 Putin was among the first world leaders to congratulate the militant group on their victory in the election.

 Since 2006, regular meetings have been held between the Hamas politburo and senior Russian Ministry of Foreign Affairs officials.
 Khaled Mashal, Hamas's then political leader was hosted on an official visit to Moscow in March 2006.
 The following year, in 2007, Putin hosted Mashal in Moscow.
 Mashal praised Putin for his "courage and manliness."
 In 2020, Russian President Dmitry Medvedev met with Mashal.